DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_71_scan-QR.md

 You’ll probably need to install “Zbar” (or launch it if it’s installed).

-If you can’t launch (not availible on Mac) or don’t want to use Zbar, you could use a workaround.
+If you can’t launch (not available on Mac) or don’t want to use Zbar, you could use a workaround.

 *Option 1:* Download another QR-reader on your computer (or check if you have one installed) and scan the QR-code.
 Copy the scanned result to Electrum.

 *Option 2:* Use a QR-code reader on your smart-phone.
 Load the photo to the QR-code reader, connect to internet and send the text to your computer with a secure messaging app like Signal.
 We are not scanning any really sensitive information (1 of 3 master public keys or a pre signed transaction), so sending it with e-mail or a normal messaging app works as well.

 *Option 3:* use an online-service like https://webqr.com/index.html.
-Know that you risk to leak anything you scan to the service (but agian, not super sensitive information).
+Know that you risk to leak anything you scan to the service (but again, not super sensitive information).
 Copy the result to Electrum.

 ### Install Zbar